broadinstitute/seqr/README.md

 ## Creating projects and loading datasets

-To create an example project and load a dataset with several 1000Genomes trios, run:
+To create an example seqr project and load an exome dataset with some trios and individuals from the 1000 genomes project, run:
 ```
+source ./activate_virtualenv.sh

 ./servctl load-example-project --cpu-limit 1 minikube
 ```